szabgab/rust.code-maven.com/books/reqwest/src/blocking-get-with-urq.md

-# Blocking GET with ureq
+# Blocking HTTP GET request with ureq

 [ureq](https://crates.io/crates/ureq) was recommended as a better alternative to reqwest for blocking requests.